By Hanna Rambe

 The elderly woman continued.
 Musa had a cattle farm outside town.
 He had bought the land and was raising cattle.
 Kahar was managing it all, and the cows were producing plenty of milk.
 She went on and on with the family news, of how, well, to put it simply, Musa had done quite well for himself and had helped his brother to find work.
 Pleased to hear all the news Ruli was gratified that her help with Musa’s education had not been in vain.
 She was happy also that it was only because of Musa being so busy with his career that he hadn’t had time to keep up with news of other members of the family.

-Ruli gazed around the front parlour, cavernous by land-squeezed Jakarta’s standards.
+Ruli gazed around the front parlor, cavernous by land-squeezed Jakarta’s standards.
 She gazed at the intricately decorated crystal lamp on the wall unit, the video recorder in the corner, the delicately carved teak lounge, electric organ, seawater aquarium in the other corner, lush Middle-Eastern carpet and indescribably modern paintings.
 It was all there.

 “Could open a shop if he wanted to,” she thought.
 “People become rich so quickly!”